David L. Lawrence

 David Leo Lawrence (June 18, 1889 – November 21, 1966) was an American politician who served as the 37th governor of Pennsylvania from 1959 to 1963.
-The first Catholic elected as governor, Lawrence is the only mayor of Pittsburgh to have also been elected as Governor of Pennsylvania.
+The first Catholic elected as Pennsylvania's governor, Lawrence is the only mayor of Pittsburgh to have also been elected as Governor of Pennsylvania.
 He served four terms as mayor, from 1946 through 1959.
+A panel of 69 scholars in 1993 ranked him third among the ten best mayors in American history.

 Early life

 Lawrence was born into a working-class Irish Catholic family in the downtown Golden Triangle neighborhood of Pittsburgh, Pennsylvania.
 Too poor to attend college, Lawrence instead took a job as a clerk for Pittsburgh attorney William Brennan, the chairman of the local Democratic party and a labor movement pioneer.
 Brennan became a personal friend and mentor to the teenage Lawrence.

 Lawrence entered the insurance business in 1916.
-In 1918 he enlisted in the United States Army to aid the United States effort in World War I, serving as an officer in the adjutant general's office in Washington, D.C.
+In 1918 he entered the Army in World War I, serving as an officer in the adjutant general's office in Washington, D.C.

 Pittsburgh politics

-When he returned home from his army service in 1919, Lawrence was elected as chairman of the Allegheny County Democratic Party.
+When he returned home from the army in 1919, Lawrence was elected as chairman of the Allegheny County Democratic Party.
 At the time, Pittsburgh was a Republican bastion, with Democrats holding wide support only in the lower class and among recent immigrants, who were concentrated in industrial jobs.
-With the help of Joe Guffey, a future Pennsylvania Senator, Lawrence led the rising Pennsylvania Democratic party that would soon dominate local and statewide politics.
+With the help of Joe Guffey, a future US Senator, Lawrence led the rising Pennsylvania Democratic party that would soon dominate local and statewide politics.
 In the 1928 presidential election, Lawrence worked hard for Alfred E. Smith from New York, another Irish Roman Catholic politician who had also risen from the slums without the benefit of a formal education.
 The vicious anti-Catholic campaign that defeated Al Smith that year had a profound effect on Lawrence.
 He believed that Roman Catholicism was an insurmountable handicap in United States presidential politics.
 Consequently, at the 1932 Democratic National Convention, Lawrence deserted Al Smith's presidential campaign and delivered the Pennsylvania delegation to Franklin D. Roosevelt, solely because of his fear of the religious issue.

 Meanwhile, in 1931, Lawrence had run for Allegheny County Commissioner but lost.
 It was one of his last losses, as the effects of the Great Depression and a series of scandals rapidly eroded support for the Republican party in Pittsburgh.
 Two years later, Lawrence was appointed U.S. Collector of Internal Revenue for Western Pennsylvania by President Franklin D. Roosevelt.
 In 1934, he helped elect George Earle as the first Democratic governor of Pennsylvania in the 20th century.
 Earle appointed him as the Secretary of the Commonwealth.
 That same year, Lawrence became state chairman of the Democratic Party.